 Namche Bazaar is the last ‘big’ town on the trail and has everything you could need – a post office (apparently the highest in the world!), ATMs, chemist, cafes, restaurants and even bakeries where you can buy freshly made apple pie!
 There are also all kinds of souvenirs and trekking gear for sale so you can buy anything you forgot here.
 It’s two days walk from Lukla and eight from Jiri.

-You can buy bottled water all the way on the trek but again, it starts to get quite expensive the higher you go as someone has to carry it up.
-As we were on a budget and on Andy’s advice, we chose to buy Nalgene water bottles in Kathmandu and used iodine drops and iodine tablets to purify water collected from streams along the way.
+You can buy bottled water all the way on the trek but again, it starts to get quite expensive the higher you go as someone has to carry it up there.
+It’s cheaper and much more environmentally friendly to carry a reusable water bottle.
+As mentioned earlier, we were on a budget and on Andy’s advice, we chose to buy Nalgene water bottles in Kathmandu and used iodine drops and iodine tablets to purify water collected from streams along the way.
 Higher than Lukla this is advisable, however, lower than Lukla, not so much.
 You can still do this but there is more chance of contaminants in the water at lower altitudes with more animals and people around.

 Be aware that iodine doesn’t kill everything and we both got bugs after Lukla.
 Giardiasis we think – it was not fun walking with this!
 Also, we think that after nearly three weeks the iodine maybe started to have an effect on our bodies too.